 Question #3: In the past 10-14 days, have you had "close contact" with anyone who has COVID-19, during their contagious period?
 (Please note: If you have received the COVID-19 vaccine, see www.sfcdcp.org/quarantineaftervaccination.
-If you meet the exceptions for do not need to quarantine based on what is explained there, for the purposes of this screening form, you may answer "No" to this question.)
+If you meet the exceptions for quarantine explained there, for the purposes of this screening form, you may answer "No" to this question.)